 - Visiting Delos is quite expensive.
 You need a return ferry ticket (€20) plus the government-imposed admission fee of €12.
 Guided tours are available for €50 (€25 for children 6 – 12, free for under 6) and this price includes ferry crossing, admission fee and a guidebook as well as the guided tour itself.

 - First Choice: have got bucketloads of deals to suit every kind of budget, with everything from family breaks to adults-only options and once-in-a-lifetime getaways in their catalogue.
-You’ll find holidays that are just the ticket if you want a one-click package that takes care of everything.
-Or, if you’re the type of person who wants to fine-tune every detail – like your break’s duration, the airport you fly from and the board basis – they’ve got tonnes of options for you to get your mitts on, too.
+You’ll find holidays just the ticket if you want a one-click package that takes care of everything.
+Or, if you’re the type of person who wants to fine-tune every detail – like your break’s duration, the airport you fly from and the board basis – they’ve got many options for you to get your mitts on, too.